ABOUT

 REBECCA FRANCES

 (Berlin) Rebecca is a writer, bodyworker, and workshop and breathwork facilitator.
-She completed a languages degree from Cambridge University and uses her interest in variations of communication and the power of language to both shape and limit experience, as inspiration for her experimental physical practices.
-A masseuse working in Berlin, she explores hands-on philosophical and poetic approaches to soma.
-Sessions fuse massage, breathwork and hypnotic meditations.
-Group settings focus on individual agency, comfort in challenge, and undogmatic experimentation.
+She holds a degree in languages from Cambridge University and draws inspiration for her experimental physical practices from her interest in the ways communication varies and the power of language to both shape and limit experience.
+As a massage therapist based in Berlin, she explores hands-on philosophical and poetic approaches to the body.
+Her sessions combine massage, breathwork, and hypnotic meditations.
+Group sessions focus on individual agency, finding comfort in challenge, and undogmatic experimentation.

 ROPU NAWA

-(Basel) RopuNawa first came into contact with Shibari/Kinbaku in 2008 during a performance in Australia.
-This accompanied him to Switzerland, where he began his journey with the rope.
-At that time, he formed the foundation of his bondage art from the style of Osada Steve, which was taught in Switzerland.
-However, he did not stick to this one style, but was inspired by many other teachers.
+(Basel) RopuNawa first encountered Shibari/Kinbaku in 2008 during a performance in Australia.
+This experience stayed with him all the way to Switzerland, where he began his journey with rope.
+He built the foundation of his rope artistry on the style of Osada Steve, which was taught in Switzerland at the time.
+However, he did not limit himself to this one style, but drew inspiration from many other teachers.

 >> more about RopuNawa